hqllab/AutoOrgan/README.md

 The use of our model is based on the nnUNet framework.
 Please refer to the link below to install and configure nnUnet [nnUnet install guidance](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md )
 ### 2. Inference
 Please fill in👉[registration information](https://www.vplustech.com/AutoOrgan-registration ),You will receive a reply within 24 hours.
 Then please download the pre-trained model file provided by the official and extract it to the nnUNet_results directory.
-Please note: **The model is only permitted to be used for non-commercial purposes.**

 Enter commands in the command line for reasoning
 ```sh